verge-io/docs/docs/implementation-guide/scale-out-nodes.md

 ## Introduction

 Welcome to the Scale-out Node Installation Guide for VergeOS.
 This guide provides step-by-step instructions for installing additional Scale-out nodes using a USB installer.
-Scale-out nodes are essential for expanding your VergeOS hyper-converged cluster, as they add both storage and compute capacity.

 These nodes are designed to have identical hardware specifications to your controller nodes, including CPU, storage, network capabilities, and RAM, ensuring uniformity and compatibility within your infrastructure.
 When added, the disks from Scale-out nodes will integrate seamlessly into your existing vSAN tiers, increasing your cluster's storage capacity.